hack2skill/Code-with-Google-Maps/Neverstopdreaming/README.txt

 ## Step-by-Step Code Execution Instructions
 To test the prototype and understand its functionalities, follow these steps:

-Run the ``app.html`` file to view the webapp.
+1. Run the `app.html` file to view the webapp.
-To access the Open Solar Modeller Enter Username and Password Replace your Solar API key in &key=YOUR_API_KEY
+2. To access the Open Solar Modeller, enter your username and password.
+3. Replace your Solar API key in the appropriate location with `&key=YOUR_API_KEY`.

 ## Future Scope
-- Our application has significant future scalability and potential for expansion.
+Our application has significant future scalability and potential for expansion.
 Some potential enhancements include:

 - Mobile application development for accessibility on various devices.
 - Integration with additional renewable energy sources like wind power.
 - Enhanced real-time energy consumption monitoring and forecasting.
 - Further optimization for utility companies and solar farm operators with advanced solar asset management features.
 - Collaboration with energy providers to facilitate the seamless transition to solar energy for users.

 We aim to continually improve and scale our application to meet the evolving needs of users and the renewable energy industry.